(one synonym: Chionophasma chrysophila)

-It is also said to feed on :
+It has also been reported to feed on :

 The hairs on this caterpillar cause Urticaria and Dendrolimiasis in sensitive individuals.
 If you or people in your family are sensitive, you will have to be vigilant and collect any larvae that you see into say a jam jar for transport a long way away.
 Killing in situ or even burning them is hazardous as the hairs from the dead larvae can blow about and cause more inflammation.

 The caterpillar grows to a length of about 1.5 cms.
 It pupates in a sparse cocoon in a sheltered spot away from its food plant.